webex/webex-js-sdk/CONTRIBUTING.md

 git rebase master
 ```

-Make sure all tests pass with your changes.
-See [Running Tests](#running-tests) above for details about running tests.

 Finally, open a Pull Request with your changes.
 Be sure to mention the issues this request addresses in the body of the request.
 Once your request is opened, a developer will review, comment, and, when approved, merge your changes!

 ## Updating the Documentation